Sebastopol, California

-Sebastopol (/sɪˈbæstəpoʊl, -pu:l/ sib-AST-ə-pohl-,_--pool) is a city in Sonoma County, in California with a recorded population of 7,521, per the 2020 U.S. Census.
+Sebastopol (/sɪˈbæstəpoʊl, -pu:l/ sib-AST-ə-pohl-,_--pool) is a city in Sonoma County, California, with a recorded population of 7,521, per the 2020 U.S. census.

-Sebastopol was once primarily a plum and apple-growing region.
-Today, wine grapes are the predominant agriculture crop, and nearly all lands once used for orchards are now vineyards.
-The creation of The Barlow, a $23.5 million strip mall on a floodplain at the edge of town, converting old agriculture warehouses into a trendy marketplace for fine dining, tasting rooms, and art, has made Sebastopol a popular Wine Country destination.
+Sebastopol was once primarily a plum- and apple-growing region.
+Wine grapes are the predominant agriculture crop, and nearly all lands once used for orchards are now vineyards.
+The creation of The Barlow, a $32 million mall on a floodplain in Sebastopol, has converted old agricultural warehouses into a marketplace for dining, tasting rooms, and art, and has made Sebastopol a Wine Country destination.

-Famous horticulturist Luther Burbank had gardens in this region.
-The city hosts an annual Apple Blossom Festival in April and is home to the Sebastopol Documentary Film Festival.
+Horticulturist Luther Burbank had gardens in this region.
+The city hosts an annual Apple Blossom Festival in April, Gravenstein Apple Fair in August, and is home to the Sebastopol Documentary Film Festival.

 History

+Etymology

+The settlement was originally named Pine Grove.
+The name change to Sebastopol has historically been attributed to a bar fight in the late 1850s, which was allegedly compared by a bystander to the long Allied siege of the seaport of Sevastopol (1854–1855) during the Crimean War of 1853–1856.
+The original name survives in the name of the Pine Grove General Store downtown.

+Indigenous history and early settlers

 The area's first known inhabitants were the native Coast Miwok and Pomo peoples.
 The town currently sits atop multiple village sites.
 The town of Sebastopol formed in the 1850s with a U.S. Post Office and as a small trade center for the farmers of the surrounding agricultural region.
 As California's population swelled after the westward migration and the California Gold Rush of 1848–1855, more and more settlers drifted into the fertile California valleys north of San Francisco to try their hand at farming.

-There is some debate as to how the name "Sebastopol" came into use in Sonoma County.
-At one time, four other California towns were also named Sebastopol:
+Sebastopol's early settlers included immigrants from a variety of national origins, including a substantial Chinese population that formed a Chinatown in the present-day downtown core beginning in the 1880s.